taddison/tjaddison.com/_posts/2017-12-03-Using-the-SQLChecks-library-for-SQL-Server-configuration-management.md

 For a SQL specific solution to the problem of configuration you can look at [Policy Based Management](https://docs.microsoft.com/en-us/sql/relational-databases/policy-based-management/administer-servers-by-using-policy-based-management).

 For something that supports the full set of operations (get, test, and set) I'd suggest starting with [DSC](https://docs.microsoft.com/en-us/powershell/dsc/overview).
-There are some promising developments in [ReverseDSC](https://github.com/Microsoft/ReverseDSC) that might make getting started with DSC for SQL Server that much easier.
+There are some promising developments in [ReverseDSC](https://github.com/Microsoft/ReverseDSC) that might make getting started with DSC for SQL Server much easier.

-[Puppet](https://puppet.com/docs/puppet/5.3/architecture.html) and [Chef](https://docs.chef.io/chef_overview.html) are also worth looking at - particularly the similarities and differences between their architectures (you'll notice Puppet, Chef and DSC have a lot of commonalities in the way they tackle some of the challenges).
+[Puppet](https://puppet.com/docs/puppet/5.3/architecture.html) and [Chef](https://docs.chef.io/chef_overview.html) are also worth looking at - particularly the similarities and differences between their architectures (though the implementations differ Puppet, Chef, and DSC have a lot in common).

-Finally, some good books on engineering operations (under which Configuration Management falls) are [Web Operations: Keeping the Data On Time](https://www.amazon.co.uk/Web-Operations-Keeping-Data-Time/dp/1449377440) and [Site Reliability Engineering](https://landing.google.com/sre/book.html).
+Finally, some books I'd recommend on engineering operations (including Configuration Management falls) are [Web Operations: Keeping the Data On Time](https://www.amazon.co.uk/Web-Operations-Keeping-Data-Time/dp/1449377440) and [Site Reliability Engineering](https://landing.google.com/sre/book.html).